trace4cats/trace4cats/docs/sampling.md

 - Head sampling is performed at the source, the choice is made within the traced component as to whether the trace should be sampled.
-- Tail sampling is performed in infrastructre downstream from the traced component.
-This could be in a collector or the tracing system itself.
+- Tail sampling is performed in infrastructure downstream from the traced component.
+This could be in a [collector] or the tracing system itself.

 ## Head Sampling